 For a list of recent and upcoming Lifelong Learning programs, see the current issue of The VIEW, our annual guide to Shomrei Torah programs, or the most recent issue of The Voice, our monthly newsletter.

 Torah study sessions are held every Shabbat morning at 8:45AM in our Kolbo Room.

-…and Breakfast for the Hungry Hearted is held every Shabbat morning at 8:45AM in our Kolbo.
 All are welcome, of any age, including beginners to Torah study.
 Sessions are led by Rabbi George, Rabbi Kramer, and by lay leaders.
-The best opportunity for ongoing in-depth discussion of Torah and related writings.
+This is the best opportunity for ongoing, in-depth discussion of Torah and related writings.

 On the second Friday of each month, join your CST family for a Rabbi’s Tisch (table) in lieu of regular Friday night Shabbat Services.
 All Tisches take place at 6:15 PM and include a brief service (including Mi’Shebeirach and Kaddish), communal dinner and a program as noted below. $18 suggested donation for the catered dinner, please RSVP by calling (707)578-5519 or emailing email@example.com.